 Talk to Your Bank

 If you’ve taken out loans to fund your business or are financing equipment through the bank (or other lender) and know that you may default on those payments, it’s time to talk to them and investigate what relief you may be eligible for.

 The most common relief you could ask for right now are that all your principal and interest payments are deferred for at least the next two to six months and that all your existing operating lines of credit are maintained or limits increased.

 For additional funding, many banks are giving restaurants access to financing with limited restrictions, in order to survive this time of uncertainty.

 The Business Development Bank of Canada (BDC), as part of the newly-formed Business Credit Availability Program (BCAP), is set to offer about $65 billion in direct lending and other types of financial support to businesses across the country.
 Applications are now open through your financial institutions.

 In the U.S., under the CARES Act, the U.S. Small Business Administration (SBA) will fund small business loans to help you make payroll and weather the COVID-19 pandemic.
 You can apply for a loan through TouchBistro’s lending marketplace partner, Lendio, which has loan options from over 75 lenders.
 (Already a TouchBistro customer?
 Apply here.)

-Once you’ve assessed the financial situation based on your POS data and you have a clear picture of how much runway your business has before you have to shut down, the next step is to have a very honest conversation with your lenders and see where you could get some relief.
+Once you’ve assessed the financial situation based on your POS data and you have a clear picture of how much runway your business has, the next step is to have a very honest conversation with your lenders and see where you could get some relief.
 You should also have a conversation with your accountant to discuss different strategies you can use to optimize cash flow when filing your restaurant taxes.

 Your POS review will help you identify which dishes are your top performers and which ones may need to go on the back burner for now.
 This will boil down to popularity, profitability, and accessibility of ingredients.